10 Real Estate Appraisal Data Points to Find for Property Research

 10. Lot size in square feet

-The lot size, the size of the land that your property sits on, may provide impact to the property value.
+The lot size, the size of the land that your property sits on, may provide impact on the property value.
 To find the lot size of a property, the public records office in the area is the best source as they have the original lot size on hand.

 Your client may require more information about the property, depending on the purpose of the appraisal, but these 10 types of information are the ones commonly sought after.